 Yaskawa America Inc.

 Yaskawa was my very first internship!
-I was a full stack developer at the Oak Creek facility, tasked with creating an internal application that was capable of automating internal processes for Operation's Order Engineers.
+I was a software engineer intern working with a full stack.
+I was located at the Oak Creek facility, tasked with creating an internal application that was capable of automating internal processes for Operation's Order Engineers.

 Yaskawa was my first foray into the workforce as a software developer, and it was a great experience! not only was I able to learn a lot of great hard skills related to my profession, I also greatly utilized soft skills such as communication.
 I was responsible for keeping my Supervisor and Mentor updated on my progress.